-In Porto, we can admire the Sé Cathedral, built in the highest part of the city.
+In Porto, we can admire the Cathedral of the Sé, built in the highest part of the city.
 The Clerigos Tower, the Church of San Francisco and the Church of San Lorenzo dos Grilos.

-In the lower part of the city, crossing the bridge of Luis I, you come to Vila Nova de Gaia, where its famous wineries are located.
+In the lower part of the city, crossing the bridge of Luis I, you reach Vila Nova de Gaia, where its famous wineries are located.

-We can visit its Bolhao market to get into the essence of Oporto, as well as the Plaza de la Libertad, the most important in Oporto, in the center of which is the statue of King Pedro IV.
+We can tour its Bolhao market to get into the essence of Porto, as well as the Plaza de la Libertad, the most important in Porto, in whose center is the statue of King Pedro IV.

-In Arcos, highlights its Church, S. Miguel de Arcos.
+In Arcos, stands out his Church, S. Miguel de Arcos.

-In Barcelos, its parochial Church stands out, famous because that is where the most representative symbol of Portugal is made, the rooster, that according to the legend it sang while being roasted.
+In Barcelos, his parish church stands out, famous because that is where the most representative symbol of Portugal, the rooster, which according to legend he sang while being roasted, is manufactured.

-All its old town stands out for its good state of conservation of remarkable buildings, temples, towers ...
+All its old town stands out for its good state of conservation of notable buildings, temples, towers ...

 Its medieval bridge deserves special mention.

-Chapel of Holy Spirit and Sao Sebastian and the Chapel of Sao Bento de Balugaes.
+Chapel of Espirito Santo and Sao Sebastian and the Chapel of Sao Bento de Balugaes.

 Ponte de Lima is considered one of the oldest villas in Portugal.

-In Arcozelo highlights the Church of Santa Marinha.
+In Arcozelo, the Church of Santa Marinha stands out.

-In Rubiaes we can see the Romanesque temple from the 13th century.
-The Roman and medieval Do Piorado bridge with three semicircular arches.
+In Rubiaes we can observe the Romanesque temple of the XIII century.
+The Roman and medieval bridge Do Piorado with three semicircular arches.

-Tui highlights the International Bridge over the Miño River, a must for pilgrims.
+In Tui, the International Bridge over the Miño River stands out, a step forced by the pilgrims.

-The walled enclosure of s.XVII and s.XVIII, the Cathedral of Santa Maria (mix of Romanesque and Gothic) and Porta da Pia or Pescadería in the urban core.
+The walled enclosure of the XNUMXth and XNUMXth centuries, the Cathedral of Santa Maria (mixture of Romanesque and Gothic) as well as the Porta da Pía or Pescadería in the urban center.